 “Well, whether it works or not scientifically isn’t really the point.
 Women buy vagina-tightening jamu because they think it works.”

-A placebo effect for your vagina then.
+It's a placebo effect for your vagina.
 This doesn’t fill me with confidence.

-To get started I visit a rather swanky jamu shop in Medan, North Sumatra, which is close to my house in case anything goes wrong and my vagina spontaneously combusts.
-There I drink the foul concoction, which somehow manages to be sour, herbal, and bitter all at the same time.
+To get started, I visit a rather fancy jamu shop in Medan, north Sumatra, which is close to my house in case anything goes wrong and my vagina spontaneously combusts.
+Once there, I drink the foul concoction, which somehow manages to be sour, herbal, and bitter all at the same time.